-Molly, a purebred search and rescue bloodhound, came to Page County Sheriff’s Office in February 2004.
+Molly, a purebred bloodhound, came to Page County Sheriff’s Office in February 2004.
 She was born May 30, 2003 in Pulaski County, Virginia.
 Molly had two handlers before retirement in 2012.
 Her first handler was Chad Brown.
-Her second handler, of five years was Corporal Charles Sours.
+Her second handler, of five years, was Corporal Charles Sours.
 Molly was trained in search and rescue operations and participated in Virginia Bloodhound Search and Rescue (VBSAR) training once a month.
 She assisted this and numerous other agencies with searches for both criminal suspects and missing persons.
 On December 7, 2012, Molly was laid to rest due to health.

 (540) 743-1252 (fax)